Keeping your child safe online

 We employ a range of filtering techniques to limit what can be accessed on our network and to block inappropriate content.
 Even with such measures in place it is vital we teach children about the risks and responsibilities of internet use.

-Staying safe online is an integral part of our computing curriculum and we also use opportunities such as Internet Safety Day and Anti-Bullying Week to discuss three key areas: contact, content and conduct.
+Staying safe online is an integral part of our computing curriculum and we also use opportunities such as Internet Safety Day and Anti-Bullying Week to discuss four key areas: contact, content, conduct and commerce.

 It can be a tricky subject for parents to broach with children but there are lots of great resources out there to help including: